Compare two cars

 Safety

-A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the Renault being a slightly better choice apparently.
+The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
+Good thing is that both vehicles got tested, with the Renault being a slightly better choice apparently.
 Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, taking kerb weight as an important factor into account, Clio offers a considerable difference of 19% more metal.
+Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Furthermore, when it comes to weight, a factor that most people underestimate, Clio offers a considerable difference of 19% more metal.

 Reliability

 Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Renault does have a slight advantage, all the models observed together.
-That's the official data, while our visitors describe reliability of Renault, as well as Citroen, with the same average rating of 4.1 out of 5.
-The same official information place Clio as average reliability-wise, and C2 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Clio rank it on average as 4.7, while the one under the competitor's bonnet gets 4.4 out of 5.
+These are the official statistics, while our visitors describe reliability of Renault, as well as Citroen, with the same average rating of 4.1 out of 5.
+The same official information place Clio as average reliability-wise, and C2 is more or less at the same level.That apart, owners of different cars powered by the same engine as Clio rank it on average as 4.7, while the one under the competitor's bonnet gets 4.4 out of 5.

 Performance & Fuel economy